 I’ve been amused for years by society’s attempts to blame culture for things that are obviously biological.
 This is that old nature vs. nurture debate.
 Naturally, I never could substantiate my pro-nature viewpoint by reason alone, although it was always fun trying.
 I suspect that those who blame nurture and culture do so because that promises feasible ways to fix problems.
 They believe that once they educate the misguided, everyone will be able to live happily ever after.
 On the other hand, if nature is responsible, then we are out of the loop and seemingly left helpless at the whim of Mother Nature (1).

 “Although play choices of young chimps showed no evidence of being directly influenced by older chimps, young females tended to carry sticks in a manner suggestive of doll use and play-mothering,” Wrangham says.
 (Child-bearing females never played with sticks and thus didn’t model such behavior for younger chimps.)

 “These new data suggest that sex differences in how children play may go way back in our evolutionary lineage and predate socialization in human cultures,”

 For example, a person born 15,000 years ago with the genetic ‘balls’ to head toward the rising sun could have been the one to discover America first.
-A person with the same genetic makeup (a clone if you will) born today could become the one to land on Mars first.
-Culture determines the ‘look’ (the body) of one’s actions; nature (genetics) determines the ‘feel’ (the spirit) of one’s actions.
+A person with the same genetic makeup, a clone if you will, born today could become the one to land on Mars first.
+Culture determines the ‘look’ (the body) of one’s actions; natural genetics determines the ‘feel’ (the spirit) of one’s actions.
 One caveat: stressful child nurturing can affect emotional development negatively.
-For example, an aboriginal kid with the same genetic makeup as a urban street thug (or Jared Loughner for that matter), but spared the chaos and anonymity (disconnection) of the urban cultural environment growing up, he would turn out strikingly different.
+For example, an aboriginal kid with the same genetic makeup as an urban street thug, or a Jared Loughner, yet spared the chaos and disconnection of a modern cultural environment growing up, would turn out strikingly different.

-(1) The wish to avoid feeling helpless is probably one major reason a belief in free will is irrespirable.
+(1) The wish to avoid feeling helpless is probably one major reason that belief in free will is so irresistible.
 I was finally able to accept the likelihood of no free will as I became comfortable with feeling helpless.
 That may be partly due to embracing Buddha’s Noble Truths).